bcheema007/seoul-air-pollution-tracker/README.md

 To get this working locally please follow these steps:

-1) Download the Measurement_summary.csv file from https://www.kaggle.com/bappekim/air-pollution-in-seoul/data#Measurement_summary.csv
+1) Download all the files in the repository.
+Then download the Measurement_summary.csv file from https://www.kaggle.com/bappekim/air-pollution-in-seoul/data#Measurement_summary.csv

 2) Run index.html on Live Server in Visual Studio IDE in order to test out the program.